mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *ReportsChartVisualization) SetColorScheme(v string)
 ```

-SetColorScheme gets a reference to the given datadog.NullableString and assigns it to the ColorScheme field.
+SetColorScheme gets a reference to the given common.NullableString and assigns it to the ColorScheme field.

 <a name="ReportsChartVisualization.SetColorSchemeNil"></a>
 ### func \(\*ReportsChartVisualization\) [SetColorSchemeNil](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_reports_chart_visualization.go#L404>)